Hearing Health Lab Logo: An abstract illustration of a head and ear with colored rectangles

 Aryn Kamerer, PhD

-The Hearing Health and Physiology Lab is directed by Aryn Kamerer, Assistant Professor in the Department of Communicative Disorders and Deaf Education at Utah State University.
+The Hearing Health and Physiology Lab is directed by Aryn Kamerer, Assistant Professor in the Department of Speech and Hearing Sciences at Utah State University.

 Dr. Kamerer received her B.A. in Speech-Language-Hearing in 2010 and Ph.D in Audiology from the University of Kansas in 2017.
 She completed a postdoctoral fellowship at Boys Town National Research Hospital in 2021 and then remained as a Scientist until August 2022.
 Download Dr. Kamerer’s curriculum vitae or find recent publications under on Google Scholar.